tsx4k/WhereIsMyMouse/README.md

 ## ⚡️ Key Features

-- Smart Bar at top of the screen with a Indicator will show you the exact mouse cursor position
+- Smart Bar at top of the screen with an Indicator will show you the exact mouse cursor position
 - Just Shake your mouse in Horizontal axis to enable large animation around the cursor
 - Learning capability for better experience, it will think and work for you!
 - Integration with System colors on Windows 10 and Windows 11 e.g. an Accent Color